-Repair Category 1 Notes The roof coverings have been replaced in the past.
+Repair Category 2 Notes The roof coverings are now of an older installation being subject to external weathering and moss growth.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.